altwaireb/gexd/doc/1.x/README.md

-# GEXD Documentation
+# GEXD CLI Documentation

-Welcome to the **GEXD** command-line tool documentation!
+{% hint style="success" %}
+**Welcome to GEXD!** A powerful Flutter project generator for clean architecture.
+{% endhint %}

-GEXD is a powerful Flutter/GetX project generator that helps you quickly scaffold new projects with clean architecture and best practices.
+GEXD is a comprehensive Flutter project scaffolding tool that helps you create scalable applications using the **GetX pattern** with **clean architecture principles**.
+Generate complete project structures with predefined templates, manage configurations, and maintain consistent code organization.

+## ✨ What is GEXD?

+GEXD (GetX Development) is a CLI tool that automates the creation of Flutter projects with:
+- **Clean Architecture** structure
+- **GetX State Management** integration
+- **Predefined Templates** for rapid development
+- **Configuration Management** for project settings
+- **Best Practices** enforcement

 ---